Steps for Developing a School Traffic Safety Plan

 - Alder or local politician (at least keep informed)

-- Community partners such as Public Health, Safe Kids Coalition and Rideshare, etc.
+- Community partners such as Safe Kids Coalition and Rideshare, etc.

-- If a Madison Metropolitan School District school, contact the Madison School Traffic Safety Committee that includes representatives of MMSD (including the MMSD Safe Routes to School Coordinator), Madison Police, and Traffic Engineering.
+- If a Madison Metropolitan School District school, contact the Madison School Traffic Safety Committee.
 For more information, contact Sonia Dubielzig.

 - Compile and present photos and data of identified issues to group.